tahmidul612/pwsh-config/README.md

 ### Disable daily update check

 The provided profile has a function to check winget and scoop for updates once every day.
-This can be disabled by commenting out [line 81](./profile.ps1#L81) in the profile.ps1 file
+This can be disabled by commenting out [line 81](https://github.com/tahmidul612/pwsh-config/blob/32e2c4137d2ea5b4fe108536e11dba3c5d92d636/profile.ps1#L81) in the profile.ps1 file
 > Update check can be skipped by Ctrl+C, it will not check again that day

-### Windows Security Exclusion[^1]
+### Windows Security Exclusion

+> Check <https://ohmyposh.dev/docs/faq#the-prompt-is-slow-delay-in-showing-the-prompt-between-commands> for more information

 Security scans may be slowing down oh-my-posh, add oh-my-posh executable to Windows Defender exclusion list (or the exclusion list for you antivirus)